 - It encourages freedom within parameters based on self-discipline and thinking of others

-- Children learn and advance at their own pace
+- Thirdly, children learn and advance at their own pace.

 - Grace and courtesy are character strengths taught in the Practical Life subject